In conversation with India Mahdavi

 For me, it has always been my favourite colour in terms of pure pigment, and it’s dotted around my home in the form of several chartreusey yellow-toned cushions bought over the years.
 It also lives large in my son’s room as I deliberately wanted him to always wake in a happy vibe space (I used Dulux’s Spring Breeze 1 since you ask, a wonderful yellow with the merest hint of green in it).
 And it must be said, he is of a particularly sunny disposition; but whether this is simply his nature, nuture or encouraged by room colour, who knows?!

 I also chose it for his room because colour theorists talk of yellow as being representative of optimism, creativity and enlightenment; plus it’s associated across the globe with the sun and its life-giving warmth.
 To give a gift of yellow roses is a token of friendship; and in many Eastern cultures yellow additionally signifies joy, wisdom and power.
 To note though, in China, adult movies are often referred to as ‘yellow’ films!

 What do I mean?
-Well, the corollary to all that jolly positivity is that yellow is also said to be associated with cowardice, egoism, betrayal, decay and madness, the latter I imagine because it’s additionally considered the colour of malady — think jaundice, malaria and pestilence, all colouring the skin to indicate the sickness within.
-Perhaps it’s no surprise then that the common sources of many yellow pigments are acutely toxic metals: cadmium, lead, chrome — and even urine.
+Well, the corollary to all that jolly positivity is that yellow is also said to be associated with cowardice, egoism, betrayal, decay and madness, the latter I imagine because it’s additionally considered the colour of malady — think jaundice, malaria and pestilence, all colouring the skin yellow to indicate the sickness within.
+Perhaps it’s no surprise either then that the common sources of many yellow pigments are acutely toxic metals: cadmium, lead, chrome — and even urine.